Seasons (Bing Crosby album)

 Seasons is a 1977 album by Bing Crosby which was issued by Polydor Records under catalogue No. 2442 151.
-The album is particularly significant in that it was the final studio album completed before Crosby's death on October 14, 1977; it was released posthumously, and was marketed with the tagline "The Closing Chapter".
+It was the final studio album completed before Crosby's death on October 14, 1977; it was released posthumously, and was marketed with the tagline "The Closing Chapter".
 Crosby was backed by Pete Moore and his Orchestra and the Johnny Evans Singers.
 Moore also did all the arrangements for the album, which was recorded at CBS Studios, Whitfield Street, London on September 12,13 & 14 1977 - except for one song "Spring Will Be a Little Late This Year" which was recorded at United Western Recorders, Sunset Boulevard, Hollywood on January 19, 1976.
 This song was also produced by Ken Barnes and arranged by Pete Moore.

+2010 re-issue

-The album was released on CD for the first time in 2010 by Collectors' Choice Music (catalogue No. CCM2104), featuring several previously-unreleased bonus tracks.
+The album was released on CD for the first time in 2010 by Collectors' Choice Music (catalogue No. CCM2104), featuring several previously unreleased bonus tracks.

+Tracks 13-17 were poetry readings by Crosby recorded on September 14, 1977, for charitable purposes and for issue to the various Crosby fan clubs but they remained unissued until the Collectors' Choice CD in 2010.

 Tracks 18-25 were taken from Bing's final recording session at the BBC's Maida Vale studios, London on 11 October 1977 with the Gordon Rose Orchestra.
 The arrangements were by Alan Cohen.
 This was for a radio show which was broadcast on BBC Radio 2 on December 27, 1977.
 The BBC LP REB 398 - ‘Bing - The Final Chapter’ captures this final performance.

-Tracks 13-17 were poetry readings by Crosby recorded on September 14, 1977 for charitable purposes and for issue to the various Crosby fan clubs but they remained unissued until the Collectors' Choice CD in 2010.